shawnr/practical-javascript/what-is-programming/section-1-quiz.md

-# Section 1 Quiz: What is Programming?
+# Quiz: What is Programming?

 Please enjoy this self-check quiz to help you identify key concepts, points, and techniques discussed in this section.